kumaramitgupta/Work-Samples/Installation-Guide.md

 |--------|------|-------------|
 | 1.0 | 2026‑04‑27 | Initial installation guide |

 > [!NOTE]
-> Below image is irelevant but kept intensionnaly. i have not added scrrenshots to support installation steps.
+> Below image is irelevant but kept intensionnaly. i have not added screenshots to support installation steps.
  ![](images/install-PSA.png)
 ``